zeek/zeek-docs/scripts/base/frameworks/notice/main.zeek.rst

    Populates file-related fields in a notice info record.

-   :fi: record containing metadata about a file.
+   :param fi: record containing metadata about a file.

-   :n: a notice record that needs file-related fields populated.
+   :param n: a notice record that needs file-related fields populated.